Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The Product Owner determines how many Product Backlog Items the Development Team selects for a Sprint. (choose the best answer)
+### The Product Owner determines how many Product Backlog Items the Developers selects for a Sprint. (choose the best answer)

 - [ ] True, but only after confirmation by the resource manager that the Team has enough capacity.
 - [ ] False, capacity and commitment are the Project Manager's responsibility.